mephi42/ctf/2019.10.19-SECCON_CTF_2019/reversing-runme/README.md

 So, the whole action is sequential, despite the number of involved processes.
-Children will create each other recursively, each ultimately hashing the buffer 2 ** 15 times and saving the correct flag to the disk.
+Children will create each other recursively, each ultimately hashing the buffer 2 ** 15 times and saving the decrypted flag to the disk, overwriting each other's work.
+Finally, the parent would save its own decrypted version, overriding what the last child did.
+This should be the correct flag.

 The bothersome thing is: